Snubbing Iowa, Bloomberg charts his own path in 2020 contest

 “I think it will turn people off,” she said.

-Nearby, wearing an “I like Mike” sweatshirt, Colorado student Myles Hammond said he was wavering in his decision, but is closely focused on Bloomberg and Bernie Sanders.
+Nearby, wearing an “I like Mike” sweatshirt, Colorado student Myles Hammond said he was wavering in his decision but is closely focused on Bloomberg and Bernie Sanders.
 Hammond, who was in Sacramento for a graduate school interview, said he is drawn to the former mayor’s push for gun control but also likes Sanders strong connection with young voters.
-However, he worries the Vermont senator’s progressive agenda might drive off middle-ground voters.
+However, he’s concerned the Vermont senator’s progressive agenda might drive off middle-ground voters.

-“I don’t know if it would push some independent voters away,” Hammond said of Sanders.
 He wasn’t sure if Bloomberg’s unusual strategy of skipping Iowa would work but said he might have “a better chance” focusing on a large state like California.

 Bloomberg’s trip amounted to a carefully planned sideshow to the crescendo of campaigning in Iowa, where the crowded and shifting Democratic field headed toward an uncertain finish in Monday’s caucuses.